h2oai/tutorials/Driverless AI/time-series-recipe-tutorial-retail-sales-forecasting/time-series-recipe-tutorial-retail-sales-forecasting.md

 ### Datasets Overview

-If you are using Aquarium as your environment, then the lab **Driverless AI Test Drive (x.x.x.x.)** will have this tutorial training and test subsets of the Retail Store Forecasting dataset preloaded for you.
+If you are using Aquarium as your environment, then the lab **Driverless AI Test Drive (x.x.x.x)** will have this tutorial training and test subsets of the Retail Store Forecasting dataset.
 The datasets will be located on the **Datasets Overview** page.
 You will also see a few more data sets, which you can ignore for now as they are used for another tutorial.

 **NOTE:** To learn how to add the two datasets from the Driverless AI file system see [Appendix A: Add the Datasets](#appendix-a-add-the-datasets).